akdevsfr/genealogical-tree/README.txt

 15. Import GED Success (Pro)

 == Changelog ==
+= 2.2.0.1 - 29 November 2022 =
+ * This update may break your genealogy data.
+Please keep backup you data before update.
+ * Bug fix

 = 2.2.0 - 29 November 2022 =
  * This update may break your genealogy data.
 Please keep backup you data before update.
  * Bug fix